JEE Main 2026 - Session 1 Registration (Started), Exam Date, Brochure, Syllabus, Pattern

 JEE Mains 2026 Application Form

-The National Testing Agency (NTA) will announce the JEE Mains registration date 2026 on the official website, jeemain.nta.nic.in 2026.
+The National Testing Agency (NTA) has announced the JEE Mains registration date 2026 on the official website, jeemain.nta.nic.in 2026.
 Candidates who meet the minimum eligibility criteria can register and complete the application process.
 The application process consists of registration, form filling, uploading documents, and payment of JEE Main registration fee.
 The JEE Main application process includes the following steps:

 1. Registration